 I am developing a sweets application using Fuji Oil products.
 In 2023, Japan faced an egg crisis.
-However, we were able to protect consumers' love for sweets by applying the plantbased technology we have cultivated over the years to propose substitutes.
+However, we were able

 Plant-based sweets is still a niche market, but we were able to get products on the shelves of convenience stores and supermarkets by developing incredibly delicious products.